-An organization tree usually contains the following elements:
+An organizational tree typically includes the following elements:

-Top level: This is the highest level in the organization, and is usually represented by the organization's executive team or board of directors.
+This is the second-highest level of the organization, usually represented by the organization's executive team or board of directors.

-Secondary level: This is the next highest level in the organization, and typically consists of different units or departments that report to the top level.
+This is the next lowest level of the organization, usually consisting of different units or departments that report to the secondary level.

-Tertiary level: This is the lowest level in the organization, and typically consists of different units or groups that report to the secondary level.
+This is the lowest level of the organization, typically consisting of various units or groups that report to the tertiary level.

 Here's an example of an organization tree for a fictional organization: